• Skip to primary navigation

 Also, for this list, these are herbs I consider must have, must grow wellness herbs.
 You will notice that quite a few make themselves useful in the kitchen, too.
 I concur with Hippocrates, and feel that our food should be our medicine and our medicine should be our food.

-This creation of this list was inspired by our original post, How to Plan and Plant a Wellness Herb Garden.
+–>>>This creation of this list was inspired by our original post, How to Plan and Plant a Wellness Herb Garden.

-For comprehensive, check out at least five ten books from the library.
 I originally started this list with the intent of giving you only five basic, grow-able herbs; as you can see, I can’t count.
-Included here are the cultural requirements for each herb, and what it’s typically used for.
+There are way more than five!

 Wellness Herbal Terms